chelleai/datares/README.md

 To run an example: `uv run python examples/<example>.py`.

 To start, try running the Meal Planner example: `uv run python examples/generate_meal_plan.py`

+## A Good Starting Point

+- [ ] `examples/generate_meal_plan.py`
+- [ ] `examples/refine_meal_plan.py`

+Create you own refine_meal_plan.py file that updates lunch and dinner after creating the new breakfast.

+## Next Steps

+Identify a domain that is of interest to you and create a new example file that demonstrates how to use Goose to solve a problem in that domain.

+Goose can support document upload.